DanielFavell/trivial_temptations/README.md

 ### Media

-- The image used for the logo was ...
+- The image used for the logo was taken from Looka.com.